Quantum Circuit Cutting for Classical Shadows: Introduction

 Meanwhile, inspired by fragmentation methods for molecular simulation \cite{warshel1976theoretical, gordon2012fragmentation, li2007generalized, li2008fragmentation}, Peng \textit{et al.} recently introduced the idea of \textit{circuit cutting} \cite{peng2020simulating}.
 Circuit cutting divides a large quantum circuit into smaller subcircuits, or \textit{fragments}.
 These fragments can be simulated independently and subsequently recombined by classically post-processing their measurement results.
 Circuit cutting can thereby reduce the number of qubits required to simulate a quantum circuit.
 This technique is also sometimes referred to as \textit{circuit knitting}.

 Generally speaking, circuit cutting comes at the cost of classical post-processing overheads that are exponential in the number of cuts that are made to a circuit.
 However, these overheads might be avoided with suitably-designed algorithms that use circuit cutting for distributed quantum combinatorial optimization \cite{saleem2021quantum}.
 Moveover, recent studies have demonstrated that circuit cutting allows quantum circuits to be more reliably executed, and that circuit cutting can be beneficial even if a quantum device has enough qubits to simulate the entire circuit \cite{ayral2020quantum, ayral2021quantum, perlin2021quantum}.
 More elaborate circuit cutting procedures have also been proposed.
 For example, maximum likelihood methods have been applied to mitigate the corrupting effect of hardware errors and shot noise on recombined circuit outputs \cite{perlin2021quantum}.
 Circuit cutting can also be sped up by incorporating randomized measurements \cite{lowe2022fast} or stochastic classical postprocessing \cite{chen2022approximate}.
-Other work has proposed to fragment a circuit by cutting gates rather than wires \cite{piveteau2022circuit}.
+Other work has proposed to fragment a circuit by cutting gates rather than qubit wires \cite{piveteau2022circuit}.

 In this work, we introduce a divide-and-conquer circuit cutting method for estimating the expectation values of observables from the classical shadows of circuit fragments.
 With the circuit-cutting formalism, we express the expectation values at the end of a circuit in terms of the classical shadows of its fragments.
 This formalism inherits the flexibility and low sample complexity of classical shadows, while allowing for the simulation of smaller quantum circuits.
 We further show that circuit cutting enables estimating higher-weight observables (that is, observables that act non-trivially on more qubits) with a fixed number of measurement samples.
+In total, we find that if a quantum circuit is amenable to cutting, doing so increases the weight of the observables that can be accurately estimated using classical shadow tomography.

 The organization of the paper is as follows.
 We review circuit cutting in Section \ref{sec:circuit-cut}, and derive a general formula for using fragment data to estimate expectation values with respect to the output state of a fragmented circuit.
 In Section \ref{sec:shadow-tomography}, we review shadow tomography, a derandomized variant thereof, and the use of classical shadows for quantum process tomography.
 Section \ref{sec:divide-and-conquer} combines circuit cutting and shadow tomography, providing theoretical lower bounds on the sample complexity of estimating observables using the classical shadows of fragments, as well as numerical results comparing shadow tomography with and without fragmentation.